truelyyours/RTFD/htb/Strutted/Solution - todo.md

 As we can upload file, googling CVE for this version, there is [CVE-2024-53677](https://www.cve.org/CVERecord?id=CVE-2024-53677) which allows arbitrary path traversal and RCE.
 [POC](https://github.com/EQSTLab/CVE-2024-53677/blob/main/CVE-2024-53677.py)

+I tried the exploit in the above posts, but it does not work directly.
+The working of the exploit is also not straight forward.
+So, I look deeper into what causes the vulnerability and how can we craft our exploit.